 Start with the sugar and lemon zest.

-Rub the lemon zest into the sugar.
+Rub the lemon zest into the sugar in a large bowl.
 This will release the citrus oil and make the pie extra lemony.
 Baker’s tricks – we got em.

 Add the egg yolks and whole egg.
 The eggs bring richness and structure to the pie and we thank them for it.

 Whisk in cornmeal for texture, cornstarch for thickening and salt for flavor.
-Everyone has their job.
+Everyone has their job in this mixture.

 Lastly, melted butter because duh and evaporated milk.